shubham2913/email-web-service/README.md

 # Methodology Used -
 1. The email address is first parsed using Gmail account matching rules, i.e. '.' is ignored in the username and any charaters after '+' character in the username will be ignored.
 2. Unique addresses are then maintained using a HashSet.
-3. Any email address without username has not been considered.
+3. Any email address without username or domain has not been considered.
 4. The username and domain part has been separated using the last occurence of '@' in the string.

 # Build -